contentful/contentful.js/README.md

 client.getEntry('<entry-id>', {key: value})
 ```

-for more infos about the search paramaters check the [documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters)
+for more infos about the search parameters check the [documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters)

 ## Troubleshooting

-- **I can't import contentful into react native projects**
+- **Can I use the SDK in react native projects**
-	- You can check this boilerplate project [here](https://github.com/Khaledgarbaya/ContentfulReactNative-boilerplate) to help getting started
+	- Yes it is possible
 - **Link resolution does not work when using `client.getEntry('<entry-id>')`**
 	- Link resolution does not work with the single entity endpoint, you can use `client.getEntries({'sys.id': '<entry-id>'})` to link an entry with resolved links
-- **I Can't Install the package via npm**
-	- Check your internet connection
-	- It is called `contentful` and not `contenful` ¯\_(ツ)_/¯
 - **Can I use it with typescript?**
 	- Yes, there is also a type definition file
 - **Is there a caching done by the SDK ?**
 	- No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos
 - 😱 **something is wrong what should I do?**
 	- If it is a bug related to the code create a Github issue and make sure to remove any credential for your code before sharing it.
-	- If you need to share your credentials, for example you have an issue with your space, please create a support ticket.
+	- If you need to share your credentials, for example you have an issue with your space, please create a support ticket in the [support page](parameters).

 ## Documentation/References